taatuut/ebmsolace/README.md

 # ebmsolace
-ebMS Solace PubSub+
+ebMS Solace PubSub+ or `ebmsolace` is a simple demo to show sending eBMS messages to a Python 'gateway' and Solace PubSub+ event broker in various ways and formats.

+## Context
+This demo is developed on Mac OS using Python (3.10.6+) and Colimna.
+Some terminal commands need to be adjusted to run on Linux or Windows.

 ## Repo
 `git clone https://github.com/taatuut/ebmsolace.git`

-## Context
-Demo to show sending eBMS messages to gateway and Solace in various ways and formats.

 ## Setup
-Create and source a Python virtual environment, use `~/.venv`.
+Create and source a Python virtual environment, this demo use `~/.venv`.

 Open a terminal and run: